slviajero/tinybasic/examples/00tutorial/README.md

 - Random: random.bas - create random number and show the distribution of them.
 - Sort: sort.bas - sort a list of random numbers
 - TicTacToe: tictac.bas - play tictactoe against the computer who moves first.
+- EEPROM: eeprom.bas - store data to the EEPROM array and access it later

 ### Apple 1 Integer BASIC language set

 The Apple 1 language set has arrays, strings and a number of additional commands.
 It is compatible to Apple Integer BASIC.
 Additional commands are NOT, AND, OR, LEN, SGN, PEEK, POKE, DIM, THEN, TAB, END, CLR, HIMEM.

+- Memory: memory.bas - access BASIC memory with PEEK and POKE, find memory layout

 ### Stefan's extension